ARM-software/arm-trusted-firmware/docs/components/exception-handling.rst

 expresses the required levels of priority.
 It however doesn't choose interrupts nor program the required priority in GIC.

-The `Firmware Design guide`__ explains methods for configuring secure interrupts. |EHF| requires the platform to enumerate interrupt properties (as opposed to just numbers) of Secure interrupts.
+The :ref:`Firmware Design guide<configuring-secure-interrupts>` explains methods
+for configuring secure interrupts. |EHF| requires the platform to enumerate interrupt properties (as opposed to just numbers) of Secure interrupts.
 The priority of secure interrupts must match that as determined in the `Partitioning priority levels`_ section above.

-.. __: firmware-design.rst#configuring-secure-interrupts

 See `Limitations`_, and also refer to `Interrupt handling example`_ for illustration.